jijinfanhua/IPSA-ipbm/README.md

 - **rP4-compiler**: updated version of rP4 compiler (P4->rP4, rP4->json, runtime controller)

 # Attention Please
 **We have refactored the software behavioral model and designed three simple use cases that can run on `ipbm`.
-Please refer to the breanch [use_case_version](https://github.com/jijinfanhua/IPSA-ipbm/tree/use_case_version) for the new version and use case running.
+Please refer to the branch [use_case_version](https://github.com/jijinfanhua/IPSA-ipbm/tree/use_case_version) for the new version and use case running.
 The compiler hasn't been updated.**

 # Dependencies
 - Update the gcc version above 8, so that `std2a` can be used to compile the compiler source code.